-- If using an indoor antenna, have a quality outdoor antenna installed. - Reorient the receiving antenna until interference is reduced or eliminated. - Move the radio or television receiver away from the receiver/control. - Move the antenna leads away from any wire runs to the receiver/control. - Plug the receiver/control into a different outlet so that it and the radio or television receiver are on different branch circuits.
+- If using an indoor antenna, have a quality outdoor antenna installed. - Reorient the receiving antenna until interference is reduced or eliminated. - Move the receiver away from the control/communicator. - Move the antenna leads away from any wire runs to the control/communicator. - Plug the control/communicator into a different outlet so that it and the receiver are on different branch circuits.

 If necessary, the user should consult the dealer or an experienced radio/television technician for additional suggestions.

-The user or installer may find the following booklet prepared by the Federal Communications Commission helpful: "Interference Handbook."
+The user or installer may find the following booklet prepared by the Federal Communications Commission helpful: "Interference Handbook".
 This booklet is available from the U.S. Government Printing Office, Washington, DC 20402.